EdwardTheBrave/Trustpilot/README.md

 ## Previous Configuration

-First of all, a little bit of basic configuration on the virtual machina, provided by @dvillaj (ignore this step if you work with updated software and a real Big Data environment, you will probably have all the necessary tools updated)
+First of all, a little bit of basic configuration on the virtual machine, provided by @dvillaj (ignore this step if you work with updated software and a real Big Data environment, you will probably have all the necessary tools updated)

 **Installing Python**